jihwankimqd/jhkintelportfolio/README.md

 Database: MongoDB

 ## Guide
-This fullstack web application is a portfolio which contains 5 differnt sections which can be accessed in the HOME page or using the Navbar.
+This fullstack web application is a portfolio which contains 5 differnt sections which can be accessed in the Home page or using the Navbar.
 The application is divided into:
 1. Home
 2. About
 3. Chartjs